Filing a claim

 A Police Report BUT your agency is not listed | Select “Office of Victim Services – Other” | You must submit this document to OVS. |

-- Submit a copy of your police report or other qualifying document along with your claim.
+- If you have a copy of your police report or other qualifying document, submit them along with your application.

 - You can provide additional information in the “Describe the crime in your own words” section or on a separate document which you can attach in your claim.